CWood-sdf/pineapple/README.md

 - Be able to preview a theme in neovim
 - Install a theme and change the colorscheme without touching the config

+## What does it not do

+Pineapple is not designed to:

+- Find a theme that works with treesitter, though you can find some of those themes by a text filter of "treesitter" or "Treesitter"
+- Manage the installation for your theme, that is the package manager's job
+- Find a theme for your lualine or anything else that needs to be seperately themed
+- Manage any local themes in development you might be using

 ## Setup

 Pineapple has only been tested with lazy.nvim as a package manager.

 Here's the quick setup:

-1. Create an empty file in your ~/.config/nvim/lua/YOUR_LUA_DIRECTORY/pineapple.lua (or C:\Users\_\AppData\Local\Nvim if you're a Windows user)
+1. Create an empty file in your ~/.config/nvim/lua/YOUR_LUA_DIRECTORY directory (or C:\Users\_\AppData\Local\Nvim if you're a Windows user) (Called pineapple.lua here).
+This file is for storing your installed themes.
-2. Create an empty file in the ~/.config/nvim/after/plugin folder
+2. Create an empty file in the ~/.config/nvim/after/plugin folder (called theme.lua).
+This file is for setting the colorscheme.
 3. Then for setup, put this in your config:

 ```lua